BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/the_eagles.md

 **"The Eagles are Coming!"** - Friendly Eagle models gain a bonus of +1 to their Strength on a turn in which they Charge.

-**Piercing Cry** - Once per game, at the start of any Move Phase, Gwaihir can use this special rule so long as he is alive and on the battlefield.
-If he does, then enemy models within 6" of Gwaihir cannot Charge during that turn, but may otherwise act normally.
+**Piercing Cry** - Once per game, at the start of any Move Phase, Gwaihir can use this special rule so long as he is alive and on the battlefield. <span style="color: darkmagenta">If he does, then enemy models within 6" of Gwaihir cannot Charge during that turn, but may otherwise act normally.</span>